gvedant666/MiniShell/README.md

 - `flock` is used in `createlock.cpp` to demonstrate advisory file locks.
 Since `flock` is advisory, programs must cooperate for it to be meaningful.
 - The shell implementation uses `readline` for a better interactive experience and persists a `.history` file (see `history.cpp` / `history.hpp`).
 - Error handling in test utilities is intentionally minimal for clarity.

 ---

-## How to contribute
-- Add a `Makefile` that builds all binaries and a `clean` target.
-- Add command-line parsing for `delep` and `squashbug` so they can be executed cleanly with documented flags.
-- Improve `README` by including exact command-line options after exporting argument parsing from main.
-- Add unit tests or small integration scripts under `tests/`.

----

-## License
-This repository does not include an explicit license file.
-For demonstration/learning projects like this one, the MIT license is commonly used.
-If you wish to license it, add a `LICENSE` file (for example, MIT) and update this README accordingly.

----